mrgeyer/classtris/README.md

 ## Teams and Points

 Students are randomly put on 4 teams when students are loaded.
 To award points to a student's team, click 1,2,3,4 when they are up.
-Click GAME OVER to show the winning team.
+Click GG to show the winning team.

 ## Blakboard
 To display the Blackboard, click BB in the top menu.
 To hide the blackboard click HIDE in the top menu.